reverk/jigy/README.md

 9. Then run `php artisan serve`
 10. And finally, go to `localhost:8000`

+## Development (frontend)
+- For convenience, run `php artisan serve`, then `npm run watch` to enable hot/live reloading
+> ℹ You'll need to leave 2 terminals to run simultaneously

 ## Collaborators 👨🏻‍💻
 - Our Supervisor
 - @KungCC